bouffalolab/blwnet_xram/README.md

 At present, STA, AP and STA/AP mixed modes are supported.

 ## Get started
+Documentation in this section and the one following is **deprecated** as blwnet_xram is already integrated into [Bouffalo Buildroot](https://github.com/bouffalolab/buildroot_bouffalo).
+However, the Wi-Fi usage guide remains important.
+Please use the buildroot to build all components.

 This section provides a quick guide to experience Wi-Fi functionality.
 For instructions on compiling the related binary files, please refer to the next section.

 1. Environment requirements